vtex-soft/texsupport.ims_cosponsored-ejs/README.md

 LaTeX author support files for IMS co-sponsored journal:
 [Electronic Journal of Statistics (EJS)](https://imstat.org/journals-and-publications/electronic-journal-of-statistics/)

+## NOTE ON NEW VERSION (v2) – March 20, 2025

+As of 2025-03-20, the class file has been updated:

+-   Margins have been reduced.
+-   The document class option changed from `ejs` to `ejsv2`.

+While `ejs` still works for backward compatibility, it is now considered legacy and may be removed in future versions.
+New documents should use `ejsv2`.

 ## FILE LIST

 -   `ejs-sample.tex` - sample article for EJS (source file)